donat-b/procyon/README.md

 ## Procyon overlay
+Personal overlay for Gentoo GNU/Linux.

-Contains some experimental ebuilds and more recent versions of packages from the main repository.
+Contains experimental ebuilds and more recent versions of packages from the main repository I'm interested in.

 Use at your own risk.

 ## Installing

-layman -o https://raw.githubusercontent.com/donat-b/procyon/master/procyon-overlay.xml -f -a procyon

-##Atoms
+Install layman, if you didn't already:
+`emerge -a layman`

+Add the overlay:
+`layman -a procyon`

+## Licence

+GNU General Public License v2

+## Atoms

 #### app-misc/vdmfec
 Vandermonde Forward Error Correction